-Everyone had all these friends they would talk to all time time but I had no real friends.
-I’d see them having fun and I squarely concluded that there’s something wrong with me and I’m worthless.
+Everyone had all these friends they would talk to all the time, but I had no real friends.
+I’d see them having fun, and I squarely concluded that there’s something wrong with me and I’m worthless.

 I had no strength and manliness.
 I was a complete pushover.

-I was hugely insecure and I fully believed that I was a bad looking worthless kid.
+I was hugely insecure and I fully believed that I was an ugly, worthless kid.

 School thoroughly destroyed my confidence.

 I felt I was unworthy of attraction and respect.

 I was 15 years old that that point.